 Before we analyze the multitude of factors I mentioned in the opening, let me share with you the rest of our conversation the other day.

-My friend noticed that a coffee shop we used to hangout was not doing very well.
-I see less people every day.
+My friend noticed that a coffee shop we used to hang out in was not doing very well.
+I see fewer people every day.
 What is wrong with this place?